Travel Info Tuvalu

-Even greater changes took places when the Samoan Pastor of the London Missionaries Society arrived in the 1860's.
-Tuvaluans soon embraced the new faith and virtually all of the people are now Christians, mostly Protestants.
+Even greater changes took places when the Samoan Pastor of the London Missionaries Society arrived in the 1860s.
+Tuvaluans soon embraced the new faith and virtually all of them are now Christians, mostly Protestants.
 Religion plays an important part in everyday life, although much of the previous culture and traditions are retained.

 Tuvalu (then known as the Ellice Islands) first came under British jurisdiction in 1877.
-In 1892 Tuvalu became as a colony.
-In 1975, following over-whelming support for separation in accordance to referendum held the previous year, the country became an independent constitutional monarchy and the 38th member of the commonwealth on October 1, 1978.
+In 1892 Tuvalu became a colony.
+In 1975, following overwhelming support for separation in accordance to the referendum held the previous year, the country became an independent constitutional monarchy and the 38th member of the commonwealth on October 1, 1978.

 Tuvalu is classified by the United Nations as one of the world’s peaceful least developed countries.
 Tuvalu has recently been accepted and elected as the 189th Member State of the United Nations for the New Millennium

-The National Bank of Tuvalu (NBT) opens from 10:00am to 2:00pm Mondays to Thursday and 9:00am to 1:00pm Fridays.
+The National Bank of Tuvalu (NBT) opens from 10:00am to 2:00pm on Mondays through to Thursdays and 9:00am to 1:00pm on Fridays.
 Tuvalu uses Australian currency.
 CREDIT CARD services are not available anywhere in Tuvalu so visitors are advised to travel with travellers cheques.
 Overseas payment amounts of over $2000 need exchange control approval.

 Tuvalu has a pleasant tropical climate, usually with little variation day or night from about 30 degrees Celsius.
 Average rainfall varies considerably, but is usually more than 3000mm annually.